-Molecular, Cell and Systems Biology
+Molecular, Cell, Systems and Structural Biology

 This theme encompasses all researchers using the latest molecular, cell and systems biology techniques to study basic biological processes.
 A particular strength in Oxford is that much of this work is interdisciplinary, involving collaboration between biologists working at molecular, cellular and systems levels and mathematicians, statisticians, chemists and physicists.
 This is becoming increasingly important as scientists appreciate that all available tools are needed to fully understand normal and abnormal biological processes.
 The close links between disciplines in Oxford provides an ideal training environment for graduate students interested in interdisciplinary research.